Today in New York:

 February 16, 2012

 A long waiting list developed as the date of the Green Gamification Panel approached.
 Sponsored by Bennu and the Zicklin Center for Corporate Integrity at Baruch College, the fun started with prizes offered to a few lucky participants that tweeted during the event with the hashtag #SMWgreengamificiation.
-Five green gamification companies presented their businesses, starting off with […]
+Five green gamification companies presented their businesses, starting off […]

 Green Valentine’s Day Gift Ideas